Open Auditions: Lionheart Season 2026

-The Lionheart Theatre Company is excited to announce open, non-Equity auditions for our September 2025 production of “Radio T.B.S.
-Trailer Park Broadcasting Scandals.”
+The Lionheart Theatre Company is excited to announce open, non-Equity auditions for our March 2026 production of “Dearly Beloved.”

 All roles are non-paying.